 But as the movie progresses, Vinnie learns to shape up, and Barney and Hannah realize their feelings for each other.

 This movie provides examples of:

-- Bad Liar: Vinnie is a consummate liar, but sometimes he paints himself in a corner.
+- Bad Liar: Vinnie is a Consummate Liar who can say anything with a straight face, but he's not always very good at coming up with the lies themselves.
 "Why do you need 25 copies of it?"
 "In case I want to read it more than once!"

 - Belligerent Sexual Tension: Shown between Barney and Hannah when they first meet.

 - Character Development: Vinnie becomes more responsible and it's implied he really does come to love and care about the town.
-Barney loosens up and learns to enjoy his life.
+Barney loosens up and learns to enjoy his life; Hannah does the same.

 - Comedic Underwear Exposure: Happens to Barney when Vinnie rebels yet again while they stay at a New York hotel.

 - Crapsaccharine World: The mobsters in Witness Protection feel this way about Fryburg.
 Vinnie's testimony at trial sums it up:"I get to live in a place - it's okay, don't get me wrong - the air is clean, the people are nice; but for a guy like me, who was raised on the sidewalks of the city that never sleeps, it's a living hell."